 The Ikea daybed was another one of the first purchases for the house so we could sleep family members over the first Christmas here, but everything else was college style still, including one of my old aquariums.
 And it had the ugliest green fan I have ever seen.
 This room had three walls painted beige, the fourth and longest wall, however, was left white.
 I guess it was an “un-accent” wall??

-All four walls are now painted a beautiful dark grayish navy, the fan was updated, the floor was updated, a little gallery wall is in the nook over some cool hanging shelves I made, and I also made some industrial pipe shelves for storage.
+All four walls were painted a beautiful dark grayish navy, the fan was updated, the floor was updated, a little gallery wall was added to the nook over some cool hanging shelves I made, and I also made some industrial pipe shelves for storage.

 New dark wall color